 BAKER, W. – There is no record of a W.Baker of Hamilton enlisting.
 William Henry Jasper Baker formally of Byaduk enlisted in Hamilton and returned to Australia on 31 October 1917.

-HUGGINS, E. – A Ernest Frederick Huggins of Hamilton enlisted however he returned home in 1918.
+HUGGINS, E. – An Ernest Frederick Huggins of Hamilton enlisted. however, he returned home in 1918.

-JONES, E.H. – There is no record of a E.H.Jones of Hamilton having enlisted.
+JONES, E.H. – There is no record of an E.H.Jones of Hamilton having enlisted.

 LODEN, A.H. – There is no record of anyone with the name Loden to have served during WW1.
 There was an A.H.Louden of Hamilton who enlisted but was discharged shortly after enlistment.
 Other name variations such as Lorden have been eliminated.

 MALONE, M – Tree number sixty-four, immediately before that of John Henry Malone.
-There is no record of a M.Malone from Hamilton having enlisted, however John Malone’s father was Matthew Malone or M. Malone.
+There is no record of an M.Malone from Hamilton having enlisted, however, John Malone’s father was Matthew Malone or M. Malone.